 Only non-programmable calculators will be allowed into the exams.
-If you are unsure, please ask your professor to check your calculator.
+Graphing calculators are not permitted!
+Students using a programmable and/or graphing calculator during an exam will be assigned a minimum exam grade penalty of 25%.
+If you are unsure about whether your calculator is permitted, please ask your professor to check your calculator BEFORE the exam day.

-Electronic devices of any kind (including pagers, cell phones, smart watches and calculators) are NOT permitted at exams.
+Electronic devices of any kind (including pagers, cell phones, smart watches, and programmable calculators) are NOT permitted at exams.
 If students have cell phones or other electronic devices, these devices MUST be turned off and stored away from the student during the exam.
 Devices many not be kept on exam desk or on students' person (in pockets) during the exam, even if turned off.
 Contravention of this policy will be treated as an academic offense, and will result in an automatic grade of 0 (zero) on the exam.